-Our portfolio of investment securities may require us to register with the SEC as an "investment company" in accordance with the Investment Company Act of 1940 ("40 Act").
+Our portfolio of investment securities may require us to register with the SEC as an "investment company" in accordance with the Investment Company Act of 1940 ("'40 Act").

 The rules and interpretations of the SEC and the courts relating to the definition of "investment company" are very complex.
-Although we are a biopharmaceutical company and we do not hold ourselves out as an investment company, based on our investment securities as of the most recent balance sheet date set forth in this report, the value of our investment securities relative to our total assets (exclusive of government securities and cash items) exceeds safe harbor limits prescribed in the '40 Act.
-We can provide no assurance that the SEC would not take the position that we would be required to register under the '40 Act and comply with the '40 Act's registration and reporting requirements, capital structure requirements, affiliate transaction restrictions, conflict of interest rules, requirements for disinterested directors, and other substantive provisions.
+Although we are a biopharmaceutical company and we do not hold ourselves out as an investment company, based on our investment securities as of the most recent balance sheet date set forth in this report and as of the most recent balance sheet date in prior quarters, the value of our investment securities relative to our total assets (exclusive of government securities and cash items) exceeded safe harbor limits prescribed in the '40 Act.
+It is possible that the SEC would take the position that we would be required to register under the '40 Act and comply with the '40 Act's registration and reporting requirements, capital structure requirements, affiliate transaction restrictions, conflict of interest rules, requirements for disinterested directors, and other substantive provisions.
 If we were required to register as an "investment company" and be subject to the restrictions of the '40 Act, those restrictions likely would require significant changes in the way we do business and add significant administrative costs and burdens to our operations.
-To ensure we do not fall within the '40 Act, we may need to take various actions which we might otherwise not pursue.
-These actions may include modifying our mixture of assets and income or a liquidation of certain of our assets.
+We therefore intend to modify our mixture of assets so that the amount of our investment securities relative to our total assets (exclusive of government securities and cash items) comes within safe harbor limits prescribed in the '40 Act.